alberlab/3dnalysis/genome3danalysis/test/test_parallels/README.txt

 If everything is okay we can publish this version with structural features and work on the Markov Clustering.

 (points 3 4 5 6 of the previous list can be done later)

+February 20, 2024

+The run on H1 didn't finish: it got stuck on the transAB computation.
+This is probably because the memory on the nodes is too small to handle the computation.

+I have implemented a memory_efficient version of the transAB computation, and it seems to work.

+However, I got a weird pickle error, and I decided to shift to HDF5 format for the data (something that I wanted to do anyway).

+February 23, 2024

+I changed the data structure from pickle to HDF5.

+I checked that it all works fine with the test data.

+When I tried it on the H1 data, now for some reason I get stuck at the first computation (radial).
+I don't know what the issue is: it seems like it can finish the parallel function successfully, but it doesn't enter the reduce function.

+I will have to understand what the issue is.